awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/README.md

 1. User views the batch test result through AWS Quicksight dashboard.

-### Notebook Experiment:
+### Notebook Experiment

 This solution also deploys SageMaker notebooks, user can run and study backend algorithms for drug discovery in notebook.
 The code is step-by-step guide user to build models, run them by HPC and Braket service and post process the result.

 ## Dataset